 In addition, we are pleased to welcome Tricia Schacknies, Legal Assistant, who has been involved both personally and professionally in the field of surrogacy and egg donation since 1995.
 Not only is she an experienced surrogate, she has formidable contracts expertise, assisting in the coordination of all the precise details needed for successful surrogacy and donor journeys.

 Since 1996, ConceiveAbilities advocates on behalf of intended parents who want to grow their families.
-Support throughout includes gestational carrier and egg donor recruitment, intake, education, agency screening and matching assistance as well as legal, mental health and financial.
+Support throughout includes gestational carrier and egg donor recruitment, intake, education, agency screening and matching assistance as well as legal, mental health and financial expertise.
 ConceiveAbilities was among the first to develop a detailed gestational surrogacy offering and agency screening program.
-Its proprietary Matching MattersTM process connects gestational carriers with intended parents with a 97% success rate after the first meeting.
+Its proprietary Matching Matters process connects gestational carriers with intended parents with a 97% success rate after the first meeting.
 ConceiveAbilities has the largest national footprint in the surrogacy field and has served thousands of families by giving them the support and peace of mind they need every step of the way.
-We’re also proudly certified by the Family Equality Council as an official Open Door LGBTQ+ family building agency.

 ConceiveAbilities continues its leadership of innovation in the field with its All-In Program, a first-of-its-kind fixed price comprehensive offering that delivers strong value and security for intended parents, including a complete approach to the legal specifics that are essential to a successful surrogacy journey.

 For more information on surrogacy, egg donation and the expanding legal program at ConceiveAbilities, contact us or visit conceiveabilities.com.